meesern/may_nil/README.md

 ## What?

 `may_nil` allows us to write ruby method chains that succinctly handle nil anywhere in the chain.
+Within the block passed to `may_nil` any undefined method on the NilClass termiates the block returning nil.
+All exceptions other than NoMethodError on NilClass are raised as usual.

 ## Examples